quicwg/base-drafts/draft-ietf-quic-recovery.md

 A sender that paces packets (see {{pacing}}) might delay sending packets and not fully utilize the congestion window due to this delay.
-A sender should not consider itself application limited if it would have fully utilized the congestion window without pacing delay.
+A sender SHOULD NOT consider itself application limited if it would have fully utilized the congestion window without pacing delay.

 A sender MAY implement alternative mechanisms to update its congestion window